FAQ

 How do I find a research supervisor in Immunology?

 Students are required to find their own supervisor for graduate studies in Immunology.
 The supervisor must be a faculty member in the Department of Immunology.
 A list of Faculty and their Research Interests (including contact information) is available here.
-Applicants can start contacting faculty members regarding supervision following acceptance into the graduate program.
+Applicants can start contacting faculty members regarding supervision after being accepted into the graduate program.
 The Department of Immunology offers the possibility of rotating through several laboratories for a period up to three months, and students are encouraged to use this option.

 I have completed a Bachelor's or Master's degree from another university.
 Based on my transcript, can you tell me if I have a good chance to be accepted into the Immunology graduate program?